 Installed Capacity Suppliers may submit the relevant data for a subject Capability Year (either prior to or after making an election pursuant to this Section) starting January 1 of the calendar year preceding the subject Capability Year (e.g., January 1, 2025, for the 2026-2027 Capability Year).
 If the required information is submitted to the NYISO between January 1 of the calendar year preceding the subject Capability Year and August 1 of the subject Capability Year, the NYISO will undertake reasonable efforts to review the submitted data and notify the Installed Capacity Supplier in a timely manner if the documentation provided is not sufficient to support the elected level of firm capability, in accordance with ISO Procedures.
-Only information submitted after August 1 of the subject Capability Year and previously validated by the NYISO must be confirmed after August 1 of the subject Capability Year in accordance with ISO Procedures).
-The NYISO will notify an ICAP Supplier in a timely manner in does not support its firm fuel election.
-An Installed

-Capacity Supplier that has not elected to demonstrate any amount of firm fuel is not subject to the requirements of this paragraph.
+Only information submitted after August 1 of the subject Capability Year will meet the December 1 data submission requirement (i.e., data submitted prior to August 1 of the subject Capability Year and previously validated by the NYISO must be confirmed after August 1 of the subject Capability Year in accordance with ISO Procedures).
+The NYISO will notify an ICAP Supplier in a timely manner in accordance with the ISO Procedures if the data submitted to meet the December 1 data submission requirement does not support its firm fuel election.
+An Installed Capacity Supplier that has not elected to demonstrate any amount of firm fuel is not subject to the requirements of this paragraph.